 The board or committee shall contemporaneously document its decision regarding total compensation and, if applicable, its rationale for establishing compensation at a level that exceeds that which is supported by the comparability data.

-If the process described in steps 1–5 above is conducted by a committee, the board shall affirm, ratify, or otherwise approve the total compensation package.
-Board members who have a conflict of interest in determining total compensation (such as employees of the organization) may be recused from this process of approving the top leader’s compensation package.
+If the process described in steps 1–5 above is conducted by a committee, the board shall determine its role in affirming, ratifying, or otherwise approving the total compensation package.
+Board members who have a conflict of interest in determining total compensation (such as employees of the organization) should be recused from any deliberations regarding the compensation of the top leader.

-The board of every organization shall properly address related-party transactions pursuant to a sound conflicts-of-interest policy.
+The board or a committee authorized by the board of every organization shall properly address related-party transactions pursuant to a sound conflicts-of-interest policy.
 An organization may not enter into a business transaction with a person or entity that meets the definition of a “disqualified person” under federal tax law applicable to public charities unless the organization takes affirmative steps in advance to ensure that the following is true with respect to the transaction:

 All parties with a conflict of interest (direct or indirect) are excluded from the discussion and vote related to approval of the transaction;